City-of-Helsinki/drupal-hdbt/README.md

 - always verify, never override lint-staged
 - fix your code before commit
 - only override eslint rules inline for readability

+## Webpack entries

+Any .js file in /src/js/ will be compiled to separate entry and minified into the /dist folder Typescript entrypoints must be added separately.
+See webpack.config.js

+### TODO how to use entries in drupal modules